Tips and tricks

 - Handle carefully the fish underwater.
 Do not touch its eyes or gills.

-Tips for a successful fishing experience with kids
+Tips for a successful family fishing experience with kids